-We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of the Lower Columbia College as of and for the year then ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the financial section of our report.
+We have audited the financial statements of the business-type activities, and the aggregate discretely presented component unit of Lower Columbia College (the College), as of and for the year June 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the Lower Columbia College, as of June 30, 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the business-type activities, the aggregate discretely presented component unit, of the College, as of June 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of Lower Columbia College Foundation (the Foundation), which represents 100 percent of the assets, net position, and revenues of the aggregate discretely presented component units.
-Those statements were audits by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the report of the other auditors.
+We did not audit the financial statements of the Lower Columbia College Foundation (the Foundation) which represent 100 percent of the assets, net position and revenues of the aggregate discretely presented component unit.
+The Foundation's financial statements, which were prepared in accordance with accounting standards as issued by the Financial Accounting Standards Board, were audited by other auditors, whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the report of the other auditors.